kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 same module, doesn't mean they will be there forever.

 Things that don't change together, can be in different modules, even compilation units and deployment units if we want to.
-Where to put them will depend on mutiple factors, like for example:
+Where to put them will depend on multiple factors, like for example:

 * Cost
 * Scalability